leefige/OpenGL-Exercises/README.md

 - gl_1: Creating a window with GLFW; background color changes with time
 - gl_2: Draw a Hexagram with GLSL
+- gl_3_1: Draw a triangle with GLSL whose color changes with time (sin function)

 (TBC)